What is Online Proofing? Your guide to key features, benefits, and what to look out for in an online proofing tool

 Step 6: Sending new versions

-The designer produces a new version of the creative inside their software and then follows the same process as before to share it for the next review round.
+The designer produces a new version of the creative and follows the same process to share it for the next review round.

 Step 7: Final sign off